BDC Hamburger Icon

 TipBottom line

-Businesses are known for underutilizing texts, despite the benefits of this communication method.
-Business text messages are an exceptional tool to improve customer reach, providing one of the highest returns on investment due to increased engagement levels.
+Businesses are known for underutilizing texts despite the benefits of this communication method.
+Business text messages are an exceptional tool for improving customer reach; they provide one of the highest returns on investment (ROIs) due to increased engagement levels.

 1. Text messages have higher open rates.

-Additionally, your text messages go directly into customers’ hands.
-Nearly half of all SMS campaigns generate revenue with higher digital marketing return on investment when combined with other promotional campaigns.
+Plus, your messages go directly into customers’ hands — making them hard to miss.
+Nearly half of all SMS campaigns generate revenue, and they deliver even better digital marketing ROI when paired with other promotional efforts.

 2. Texting can improve customer satisfaction.

-Many businesses incorporate text messaging into customer service to boost customer satisfaction.
+Many businesses use text messaging for customer service to boost customer satisfaction.
 When you choose SMS communication, your customers realize you respect their needs and time.
-They will likely appreciate the reminders, announcements and news you send.
+They will likely appreciate the reminders, announcements and updates you send.

 Customers can communicate 24/7 at their convenience via text.
 Whether at home or on the go, they can send a reply quickly and easily.